SVamseekar/masova-platform/frontend_integration_plan.md

 The phased approach allows for systematic development with clear milestones, ensuring each application meets the specific needs of its target users while maintaining consistency across the entire ecosystem.
 The emphasis on modern web technologies, responsive design, and comprehensive testing ensures the frontend applications will be production-ready and capable of supporting the complex business operations of a modern restaurant management system.

-By following this plan, the complete Domino's Restaurant Management System will provide a seamless, efficient, and enjoyable experience for customers, staff, and management, ultimately contributing to operational excellence and business success in the competitive restaurant industry.
+By following this plan, the complete MaSoVa Restaurant Management System will provide a seamless, efficient, and enjoyable experience for customers, staff, and management, ultimately contributing to operational excellence and business success in the competitive restaurant industry.